sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/tools/README.md

 ### `blur`

-Blur specified areas of an image using OpenCV.
-This tool allows blurring multiple rectangular areas of an image with customizable blur strength.
-Each area is defined by a bounding box with coordinates [x1, y1, x2, y2] where (x1, y1) is the top-left corner and (x2, y2) is the bottom-right corner.
-The blur_strength parameter controls the intensity of the blur effect.
+Blurs specified rectangular or polygonal areas of an image using OpenCV.
+This tool allows blurring multiple areas of an image with customizable blur strength.
+Each area can be a rectangle defined by a bounding box with coordinates `[x1, y1, x2, y2]` or a polygon defined by a list of points (in the same format as returned by `detect` or `find`).
+The `blur_strength` parameter controls the intensity of the blur effect.
 Higher values result in stronger blur.
 It must be an odd number (default is 15).

 - **Required arguments:**
   - `input_path` (string): Full path to the input image
   - `areas` (array): List of areas to blur.
-Each item should have:
+Each item is a dictionary that must contain either:
-    - `x1` (integer): X-coordinate of the top-left corner
-    - `y1` (integer): Y-coordinate of the top-left corner
-    - `x2` (integer): X-coordinate of the bottom-right corner
-    - `y2` (integer): Y-coordinate of the bottom-right corner
+    - A rectangle: `x1`, `y1`, `x2`, `y2` (integers).
+    - A polygon: `polygon` (a list of points, e.g., `[[x1, y1], [x2, y2], ...]`).
-    - `blur_strength` (integer, optional): The blur kernel size (odd number, default is 15)
+    - Optionally, each dictionary can also contain `blur_strength` (integer, default is 15).
 - **Optional arguments:**
   - `output_path` (string): Full path to save the output image.
 If not provided, will use input filename with '_blurred' suffix.
 - **Returns:** string (path to the image with blurred areas)